Asmi-C/OmniFold-Task/proposal.md

 I completed the evaluation task before writing this proposal, and that work directly shapes every design decision here.
 My gap analysis identified the specific missing information in real OmniFold output files.
 My metadata schema addresses those gaps with explicit justification for every field — and it is already functional, having been designed against actual data rather than hypothetical requirements.
 Experience with Monte Carlo Dropout uncertainty quantification, end-to-end data pipelines, and weighted statistical analysis means the hardest parts of this project — uncertainty propagation, HDF5 format design, and validation — are all within my demonstrated competence.

-I am applying only to this project within GSoC 2026.
+### This is the only project I have applied to and it remains my top and sole preference for GSoC 2026.
+I am highly interested and genuinely excited to contribute to this project.

 ---